elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

 ---

-### Which pattern category does the Command pattern fall under?
+### To which pattern family does the Command pattern belong?

 <details>
   <summary>